 WHAT KIND OF EQUIPMENT IS AVAILABLE AT MY BIRTH?

 Your midwife will have much of the same equipment that is available at the hospital.
-She has oxygen for both mother and baby if needed, a fetal monitor to assess the baby's well being thoughout labor and birth, and the same medications that are available at the hospital to control bleeding if necessary.
-She also has many other things tools to support you through your birth.
+She has oxygen for both mother and baby if needed, a fetal monitor to assess the baby's well being throughout labor and birth, and the same medications that are available at the hospital to control bleeding if necessary.
+She also has many other tools to support you through your birth.
 Her most used tools though are her kind words, gentle touch and patience.

 HOW DO I DEAL WITH FAMILY THAT IS NOT SUPPORTIVE OF MY BIRTH PLANS?